gvnn3/conductor/docs/ARCHITECTURE.md

 ### JSON Protocol (v1)

-The conductor uses a secure JSON-based protocol replacing the previous pickle implementation:
+The conductor uses a JSON-based protocol (transmitted in PLAIN TEXT) replacing the previous pickle implementation:

 ```
 ┌─────────────────────────────────────────────────────────────┐